epointal/lf-hiker/readme.md

 ## Changelog
 ### 1.6.0 ###
  * Ability to choose the default map tiles
+ * Add parameter step_min for gpx profile elevation
+ * Ability to choose the default step_min for elevation step in settings
  * Fixed: path and marker button too high in little view

 ### 1.5.0 ###